-I get it, because two years ago I was doing the same thing.
-However, I’m afraid I wasn’t successful in halting the inevitable hands of time—the same hands that potty-trained my daughter, taught her to chew before swallowing, and navigated her through the streets of town—no matter how much I bargained and bartered.
+I get it because I was doing the same thing two years ago.
+However, I’m afraid I wasn’t successful in halting the inevitable hands of time — the same hands that potty-trained my daughter taught her to chew before swallowing and navigated her through the streets of town — no matter how much I bargained and bartered.

-Summer – One month spent relaxing and gearing up for all the excitement of high school senior year and two months spent telling yourself on a daily basis, “next year at this time we’ll be [blank] days away from the dreaded goodbye,” chased with a hefty swig of uneasiness…and wine.
+Summer – One month spent relaxing and gearing up for all the excitement of high school senior year and two months spent telling yourself daily, “Next year at this time, we’ll be [blank] days away from the dreaded goodbye,” chased with a hefty swig of uneasiness…and wine.

 Holidays – Don’t even.

-February – The lasts slowed down, but the stress of waiting for acceptance letters was at an all time high.
-“Be careful what you wish for” became a description of your own personal hell as the battle between your head and your heart raged on.
+February – The lasts slowed, but the stress of waiting for acceptance letters was at an all-time high.
+“Be careful what you wish for” became a description of your hell as the battle between your head and your heart raged on.

-March – If you had younger kids, March quite possibly meant the last spring break trip you took as a family due to conflicting schedules in the coming years.
-It’s okay, though, you made sure to be someplace where copious amounts of rum helped you forget about it, even if that place was your own kitchen.
+March – If you had younger kids, March possibly meant the last spring break trip you took as a family due to conflicting schedules in the coming years.
+It’s okay, though; you made sure to be someplace where copious amounts of rum helped you forget about it, even if that place was your kitchen.